Where to begin? That is the question.

 If you have never prepped before…Where to start:

 Start small!
-You do not have to meal prep every single meal of every day.
+You do need to meal prep every single meal of every day.
 You can leave room for being creative and cooking throughout the week if you want.
 Or saving some macros/calories for eating out.

 Starting small still provides you with some great benefits and allows you to get the hang of meal prep slowly.